A complete guide to becoming a WFM supervisor

 KPI monitoring

-Alongside this oversight, WFM supervisors provide constructive assessments and evaluations to employees and departments based on the strategic goals of the company.
-It monitors the improvements regularly to keep abreast of the developments down the line.
+Alongside this oversight, WFM supervisors provide constructive assessments and evaluations to employees and departments based on the company’s strategic goals.

 Identifying solutions